TY - JOUR

 AU - Reilly, Jacqui

-N2 - This systematic review (PROSPERO: CRD42021297376), commissioned and funded (2021/1194919-0), by the World Health Organization, aimed to update a review of national-level infection prevention and control (IPC) interventions to inform their IPC Core Components guidelines.
-CENTRAL, CINAHL, Embase, MEDLINE and WHO IRIS were searched for studies meeting Cochrane’s Effective Practice and Organisation of Care (EPOC) design criteria, published 19 April 2017- 14 October 2021.
-Primary research studies examining national IPC interventions in acute hospitals in any country with outcomes related to healthcare-associated infection rates were included.
-Two independent reviewers performed data extraction and quality assessment, using the EPOC risk of bias criteria.
-Thirty-six studies were categorised per intervention type and synthesized narratively: care bundles (n=2), care bundles with implementation strategies (n=9), IPC programmes (n=16) and regulations (n=9).
-Designs included 21 interrupted timeseries, nine controlled before-and-after studies, four cluster-randomised and two nonrandomised trials.
+N2 - This systematic review, commissioned and funded by WHO, aimed to update a review of infection prevention and control (IPC) interventions at a national level to inform a review of their IPC Core Components guidelines (PROSPERO CRD42021297376).
+CENTRAL, CINAHL, Embase, MEDLINE, and WHO IRIS were searched for studies meeting Cochrane’s Effective Practice and Organisation of Care (EPOC) design criteria, published from April 19, 2017, to Oct 14, 2021.
+Primary research studies examining national IPC interventions in acute hospitals in any country with outcomes related to rates of health-care-associated infections were included.
+Two independent reviewers extracted data and assessed quality using the EPOC risk of bias criteria.
+36 studies were categorised per intervention type and synthesised narratively: care bundles (n=2), care bundles with implementation strategies (n=9), IPC programmes (n=16), and regulations (n=9).
+Designs included 21 interrupted time-series, nine controlled before-and-after studies, four cluster-randomised trials, and two non-randomised trials.
 Evidence supports the effectiveness of care bundles with implementation strategies.
-Evidence for IPC programmes and regulations was inconclusive as studies were heterogeneous regarding populations, interventions, and outcomes.
+However, evidence for IPC programmes and regulations was inconclusive as studies were heterogeneous regarding populations, interventions, and outcomes.
 The overall risk of bias was high.
-Recommendations include care bundles should involve implementation strategies and further research on national IPC interventions is required using robust study designs and in low-income settings.
+Recommendations include the involvement of implementation strategies in care bundles and for further research on national IPC interventions with robust study designs and in low-income and middle-income settings.

-AB - This systematic review (PROSPERO: CRD42021297376), commissioned and funded (2021/1194919-0), by the World Health Organization, aimed to update a review of national-level infection prevention and control (IPC) interventions to inform their IPC Core Components guidelines.
-CENTRAL, CINAHL, Embase, MEDLINE and WHO IRIS were searched for studies meeting Cochrane’s Effective Practice and Organisation of Care (EPOC) design criteria, published 19 April 2017- 14 October 2021.
-Primary research studies examining national IPC interventions in acute hospitals in any country with outcomes related to healthcare-associated infection rates were included.
-Two independent reviewers performed data extraction and quality assessment, using the EPOC risk of bias criteria.
-Thirty-six studies were categorised per intervention type and synthesized narratively: care bundles (n=2), care bundles with implementation strategies (n=9), IPC programmes (n=16) and regulations (n=9).
-Designs included 21 interrupted timeseries, nine controlled before-and-after studies, four cluster-randomised and two nonrandomised trials.
+AB - This systematic review, commissioned and funded by WHO, aimed to update a review of infection prevention and control (IPC) interventions at a national level to inform a review of their IPC Core Components guidelines (PROSPERO CRD42021297376).
+CENTRAL, CINAHL, Embase, MEDLINE, and WHO IRIS were searched for studies meeting Cochrane’s Effective Practice and Organisation of Care (EPOC) design criteria, published from April 19, 2017, to Oct 14, 2021.
+Primary research studies examining national IPC interventions in acute hospitals in any country with outcomes related to rates of health-care-associated infections were included.
+Two independent reviewers extracted data and assessed quality using the EPOC risk of bias criteria.
+36 studies were categorised per intervention type and synthesised narratively: care bundles (n=2), care bundles with implementation strategies (n=9), IPC programmes (n=16), and regulations (n=9).
+Designs included 21 interrupted time-series, nine controlled before-and-after studies, four cluster-randomised trials, and two non-randomised trials.
 Evidence supports the effectiveness of care bundles with implementation strategies.
-Evidence for IPC programmes and regulations was inconclusive as studies were heterogeneous regarding populations, interventions, and outcomes.
+However, evidence for IPC programmes and regulations was inconclusive as studies were heterogeneous regarding populations, interventions, and outcomes.
 The overall risk of bias was high.
-Recommendations include care bundles should involve implementation strategies and further research on national IPC interventions is required using robust study designs and in low-income settings.
+Recommendations include the involvement of implementation strategies in care bundles and for further research on national IPC interventions with robust study designs and in low-income and middle-income settings.

 KW - interventions